This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 You don’t have to invest in expensive coding courses for kids as they don’t need them very young.

-The best part would be that you play an inclusive role in the development of your kid.
+The best part would be that you play an inclusive role in your kid’s development.

 Now that we know what coding is for kids, it will be easier for you as a parent to understand its importance for our children.